Stuck Together: Plot

 Due to the COVID-19 pandemic and containment, the streets of Paris are deserted.
 While some have fled in the provinces, seven families remain in their building at 8 rue de l'Humanité in the 11th arrondissement.
-Among the inhabitants of the building are in particular the owner of the bistro who is doing everything to open her establishment, an ambitious scientist wanting to find the vaccine, a hypochondriac and his lawyer wife who is trying to reconcile her professional life and her family life, a sports coach who gives his lessons by videoconference but begins to gain weight, his 7-month pregnant partner who makes the buzz with an anti-COVID song.
+Among the inhabitants of the building are in particular the owner of the bistro who is doing everything to open her establishment, an ambitious scientist wanting to find the vaccine, a hypochondriac and his lawyer wife who is trying to reconcile her professional life and her family life, a sports coach who gives his lessons by videoconference but begins to gain weight, his 7-month pregnant partner who goes viral with an anti-COVID song.
 There is also a self-made man who is successful in business but finds out that he does not even have the grade level of his 8 year old son.
 This confinement also has positive effects: During these three months of confinement, all these inhabitants will experience joys and anxieties, discover each other, get closer, argue and reconcile.